Yandex Cloud

 A ZooKeeper host already resides in the target availability zoneA ZooKeeper host already resides in the target availability zone

-Let's assume your cluster comprises the hosts:
+Let’s assume your cluster comprises the following hosts:

-• Apache Kafka® Host 1 in the ru-central1-a availability zone
+• Apache Kafka® host 1 in the ru-central1-a availability zone

-• Apache Kafka® Host 2 in the ru-central1-c availability zone
+• Apache Kafka® host 2 in the ru-central1-c availability zone

-• ZooKeeper Host 1 in the ru-central1-a availability zone
+• ZooKeeper host 1 in the ru-central1-a availability zone

-• ZooKeeper Host 2 in the ru-central1-b availability zone
+• ZooKeeper host 2 in the ru-central1-b availability zone

-• ZooKeeper Host 3 in the ru-central1-d availability zone
+• ZooKeeper host 3 in the ru-central1-d availability zone

 You need to migrate Apache Kafka® hosts to the ru-central1-a and ru-central1-d availability zones.

-Let's assume your cluster comprises the hosts:
+Let’s assume your cluster comprises the following hosts:

-• Apache Kafka® Host 1 in the ru-central1-a availability zone
+• Apache Kafka® host 1 in the ru-central1-a availability zone

-• Apache Kafka® Host 2 in the ru-central1-b availability zone
+• Apache Kafka® host 2 in the ru-central1-b availability zone

-• Apache Kafka® Host 3 in the ru-central1-c availability zone
+• Apache Kafka® host 3 in the ru-central1-c availability zone

-• ZooKeeper Host 1 in the ru-central1-a availability zone
+• ZooKeeper host 1 in the ru-central1-a availability zone

-• ZooKeeper Host 2 in the ru-central1-b availability zone
+• ZooKeeper host 2 in the ru-central1-b availability zone

-• ZooKeeper Host 3 in the ru-central1-c availability zone
+• ZooKeeper host 3 in the ru-central1-c availability zone

 You need to migrate Apache Kafka® hosts to the ru-central1-a, ru-central1-b, and ru-central1-d availability zones.